srihari-naidu/a05-tcp2201-mini-proj-mgmt-sys-2023/README.md

 ## Credits

-This project was created by my team from the Faculty of Computing and Informatics for the Bachelors of Computer Science Trimester 2, 2022/2023 Objec-Oriented Analysis & Design.
+This project was created by my team from the Faculty of Computing and Informatics for the Bachelors of Computer Science Trimester 2, 2022/2023 Object-Oriented Analysis & Design.